loading

 < Accept: text/html

-Please note that the book as a resource is identified either by the requested URI and the target location URI.
-This responds to the requirement that the URI must both identify the resource and be unambiguous.
-In fact, the target URI has a /pages/ segment within it.
+Please note that the requested URI and the target location URI identify the book as a resource.
+This responds to the requirement that the URI identify the resource and be unambiguous.
+The target URI has a /pages/ segment within it.
 This lets us understand that the resource is a Web page.

-This task can be carried out by the client as well, having access – for instance – to the RESTful API for that resource and perform a subsequent URI transformation and redirection.
+This task can be carried out by the client as well, having access – for instance – to the RESTful API for that resource and performing a subsequent URI transformation and redirection.

 In such a case, here’s how our response would change: